How to polish a car with no clear coat the easy way! First you need to know ...read more... The polishing compound should only be ... read more ...

 You need to do this in the shade or preferably under a roof away from the sun but with good lighting.

 Add a few drops of water with your polishing compound and start moving.
-Do not stand still at one spot or you risk polishing through your paint.
+Do not stand still at one spot or risk polishing through your paint.

 Don't move too fast, but don't come to a standstill.
 An average speed of about 5cm per second and your polisher speed almost at the lowest will be good enough if you are not a professional polisher.